-- Working with Otters and Bats Toolbox Talk (refer to Appendix A) to be provided to all site personnel prior to commencement of construction; - Work shall be carried out under the BEAR Scotland North West Unit Staff Otter Disturbance Licence (Licence Number 118944) (Appendix B) and in accordance with the document: 'BEAR Scotland NW Trunk Roads Operations and Otters: An Otter Species Protection Plan' (Appendix C); - A "soft start" will be implemented on the works each day.
-This will involve checking under/around vehicles and the immediate work area and then switching on vehicles prior to works commencing to avoid a sudden increase in noise and with the aim of ensuring no otters or other species, are in the vicinity of works before vehicular movement; - Staff will remain vigilant for breeding birds and nests in the treelines immediately adjacent to the proposed works (up to 10m from the carriageway).
-Should evidence of nests or breeding birds be seen, works will stop and the site supervisor will be informed who will then seek advice from the BEAR Environment Team; - Any excavations, entrances to pipes/drains or areas where an animal could be trapped will be covered over at the end of each shift and following completion of the works to avoid animals falling into them and becoming trapped; and - If lighting is required during the hours of darkness during the active season it be as focused as far as is possible on the works.
+- Mitigation measures described in the 'Water' section will be followed to minimise potential impacts on the water environment and surrounding intertidal habitats. - Working with Otters and Bats Toolbox Talk (refer to Appendix A) to be provided to all site personnel prior to commencement of construction: - Although current baseline indicates that there will be no disturbance to otters, works will be covered under the BEAR Scotland North West Unit Staff Otter Disturbance Licence (Licence Number 118944) (Appendix B) should an offence be identified, and in accordance with the document: 'BEAR Scotland NW Trunk Roads Operations and Otters: An Otter Species Protection Plan' (Appendix C); - Pre-works bat activity surveys for roosts on the Connel Bridge to be undertaken by a competent ecologist.
+If evidence of a bat roost is found within the works area, a derogation licence and consultation with Scottish Natural Heritage (SNH) will be required; - A "soft start" will be implemented on the works each day.
+This will involve checking under/around vehicles and the immediate work area and then switching on vehicles prior to works commencing, with the aim of ensuring no otters or other species, are in the vicinity of works before vehicular movement and there is a gradual increase in noise; - Staff will remain vigilant for breeding birds and nests in the treelines immediately adjacent to the proposed works (up to 10m from the carriageway).
+Should evidence of nests or breeding birds be seen, works will stop and the site supervisor will be informed who will then seek advice from the BEAR Environment Team; - Any excavations, entrances to pipes/drains or areas where an animal could be trapped will be covered over at the end of each shift and following completion of the works to avoid animals falling into them and becoming trapped; and - If lighting is required during the hours of darkness during the active season for bats (April to October inclusive) it should be directional lighting focused as far as possible on the works.